vkakerbeck/tbp.monty/docs/how-monty-works/sensor-module/sm-for-rgbd-data.md

 ---

 # Sensor Modules for RGBD Data
-Most of our experiments rely on RGBD cameras as sensors.
-Both the `CameraSM` and the `Probe` expect RGBD images as input.
+Most of our experiments rely on RGBD cameras as sensors. `CameraSM`, `Probe`, and `SalienceSM`, expect RGBD images as input.
 We use the depth channel in combination with proprioceptive information (camera location in space) to determine the location of the patch in the world.

 ## Surface Normals and Principal Curvatures
 Each Sensor Module needs to extract a pose from the sensory input it receives.
 This pose can be defined by the _surface normal_ and the two _principal curvature_ vectors.
 These three vectors are orthogonal to each other, where the surface normal is the vector perpendicular to the surface and pointing away from the object, and the two principal curvature vectors point in the directions of the greatest and least curvature of the surface.